 Bars are more my speed when it comes to the realm of cookies.
 They are a one and done sort of recipe instead of every eight minutes you have to put a new sheet of cookies into the oven.
-These strawberry meringue bars are quite easy as long as you don’t let your self get intimidated by the simple meringue that is part of the recipe.
+These strawberry meringue bars are quite easy as long as you don’t let yourself get intimidated by the simple meringue that is part of the recipe.
 This is recipe is from a recipe box that I think is from the 1950s and 1960s.
-This is confirmed at least for this recipe as I found this exact recipe in a 1968 newspaper.
+This is confirmed at least for these bars as I found this exact recipe in a 1968 newspaper.

-Plus the great thing about this recipe is that it is totally customization to ones own tastes.
-Any preserves and any nuts can be used.
+The great thing about this recipe is that it is totally customizable to ones own tastes.
+Any preserves and nuts can be used.
 In the grocery store, there are a variety of preserves flavors that span the spectrum of simple to quite complex.
 Other combinations could be cherry preserves with chopped almonds, blackberry jam and pecans or apricot preserves with chopped cashews.
 I have not tried it yet but my mind keeps going to using lemon curd instead of the strawberry preserves.
 You can even use homemade jam for this recipe.
 My point is make this recipe your own.

 Strawberry Meringue Bars